Adam Sandler Could Star in the Next Safdie Brothers' Movie

-Adam Sandler Could Star in the Next Safdie Brothers Movie
+Adam Sandler Will Star in the Next Safdie Brothers Movie [Updated]

 For the past decade, Adam Sandler has made a name for himself as a goofball movie star who makes movies solely for the purpose of earning him a trip to Hawaii.
 But every now and then, we get reminded — hey, this guy is actually a great actor.

-Note: Update: It’s official: Adam Sandler will star in Uncut Gems for the Safdie brothers and A24, Deadline reports.
-Our original story follows below.